|Other Articles in this Series on Korean Coins|

 Another, rather interesting sidenote about this proof set is that although they are arguably some of the most attractive South Korean coins ever minted, their production is barely mentioned in any of the literature produced by South Korean numismatic ‘insider’ sources.
 However limited these sources are, the accomplishment of producing such an amazing set of proof coins in the early 1980s should have merited a mention in the writings of former Komsco currency designer, Jo Byeong-soo, who wrote the seminal (if not singular) book on coin production in South Korea in this period.
 As for the Bank of Korea and Komsco, they have provided no other information beyond what is available in a coin catalog.
 This proof sets’ almost complete omission in the existing literature on the subject of South Korean numismatics is rather curious.

 Whenever it has come up for bid in South Korea’s premier numismatic auctions held by Hwadong and O-Sung auction houses, the 1982 proof set has always been a prominently featured item in the catalogs.
 At Hwadong auctions, the set has sold for 2,400,000 KRW in 2015 and 2,850,000 KRW in 2016, and the author of this article has seen this proof set listed as high as $3,000 to $5,000 USD at online sites outside of Korea over the previous ten years.
+For example, a complete set with original case, cover, and coins in their original capsules, sold at an eBay auction for $4,494.00 USD in July 2017.
 An online NarAuction listing from South Korea was offering these six coins in individual NGC graded holders (and graded either PF-68 or PF-69) for the colossal price of 8,700,000 KRW in June 2017.
 The Standard Catalog of World Coins even devotes a sentence to this set, stating that “original, intact sets” are worth much more than the individual coins from the set.

 1982 and 1983 Mint Sets현행주화6종 증정용 민트 세트 1982년, 1983년